 Los Angeles-based Canyon Partners, founded by ex-Drexel Burnham Lambert traders Joshua Friedman and Mitchell Julis in 1990, is one of the world's largest hedge fund firms with more than $19 billion in assets under management.

 The firm has its roots in distressed investing but also trades bank debt and high-yield securities as well as convertible and risk-arbitrage strategies.

-Its flagship Value Realisation Fund earned almost 60 percent in 2009 after investing in loans and mortgage-backed securities hit hard by the financial crisis, and has racked up more than 10 percent annualised returns since it started, performance data seen by Reuters shows.
+Its flagship Value Realisation Fund earned almost 60 percent in 2009 after investing in loans and mortgage-backed securities hit hard by the financial crisis, and has racked up more than 10 percent annualized returns since it started, performance data seen by Reuters shows.

 Before Canyon, Swedish national Larsson also spent time working at hedge fund Silver Point Capital and in the private equity business of U.S. investment bank Goldman Sachs.

 According to the FSA register, he left Canyon in April.